FIU-SCIS-Senior-Projects/VoterCloud/README.md

 # VoterCloud

-		WELECOME TO MY PROJECT- VoterCloud.
+		WELECOME TO THE PROJECT- VoterCloud.
 [http://votercloud-fiu.meteor.com/](http://votercloud-fiu.meteor.com/)

 Majority of the code is located at